 Brazilian agritech association ConectarAGRO looks to identify potential digital transformation solutions in the agricultural sector, and has outlined plans to establish a sister organization in Argentina.
 AgTech.AR, a virtual space for Argentinian Agtech solutions, was launched at Expoagro 2022.
 Tomorrow Foods develops plant-based ingredients and has raised 6.4 million over three rounds to date.

 Reasons to Move Your Startup to Buenos Aires

 Argentina has a long history of providing tuition-free access to local schools and universities, generating a strong pipeline of talent.
 Ten universities in Buenos Aires appeared in the QS World University Rankings 2023.
 The Universidad de Buenos Aires ranked #1 in Argentina for Computer Science education.
 Combined with a high level of English fluency, the city is quickly becoming a hub for outsourcing tech teams.

 A cosmopolitan cultural hub with highly ranked universities, Buenos Aires is a magnet for international students.
 It is the regional headquarters of over 30 global companies and hosts one of the largest entrepreneurial ecosystems in the region.
 In 2022, Argentina introduced a digital nomad visa, which allows remote workers to stay in the country for six months and is renewable for six more.

-Buenos Aires is just 1 hour ahead of U.S. East Coast time, 4 hours behind London, and 4 hours ahead of Silicon Valley, making it a strategic location for teams working remotely or serving a variety of international clients.
+Buenos Aires is just one hour ahead of New York, four hours behind London, and four hours ahead of Silicon Valley, making it a strategic location for teams working remotely or serving a variety of international clients.